 - We will mandate that any children and staff who are sick will have to stay home.

 - Anyone with symptoms like fever, cough, or feeling/looking unwell will not be allowed in the building.

 - We will continue to monitor staff and children’s health throughout the day.

 - We will make sure that, in the event of a child getting sick during normal hours, we will notify the parents for an urgent and immediate pickup.

-- While waiting for a sick child to be picked up, the staff member will stay with the child in a place isolated from others.
-If the child has symptoms of COVID-19, the caregiver will remain as far away as safely possible from the child (preferably 3 feet) while maintaining supervision.
-The staff member will wear a face mask.
+- While waiting for a sick child to be picked up, the staff member will wear a face mask.
 If the child is over the age of 2 and can tolerate a face covering, the child will be given a face mask to wear.

-- Intensify cleaning, sanitization, disinfection, and ventilation on a daily basis.
+- Cleaning, sanitization, disinfection, and ventilation on a daily basis.

 - Promote healthy hygiene practices.

 - Hand washing as soon as the children walk inside the classroom.